PRBorges/dobs/README.md

 ## License

 © 2024 Pedro R. Borges(<pedroborg@gmail.com>).
-Released under the MIT License — see the [LICENSE.md](LICENSE.md) file for details.
+Released under the MIT License — see the [LICENSE](LICENSE) file for details.
 This software carries no warranty of any kind.